lollipopman/vinyl/README.md

-# VINYL: VINYL Inscribes Nettlesome YAML Legibly.
+# VINYL Inscribes Nettlesome YAML Legibly

 VINYL formats yaml files into a canonical format retaining comments and setting the indentation by default to two spaces, including for